ankumpetvimala/Elevate-Labs-Jenkins-CI-CD/README.md

   - Check Jenkins dashboard at <instance-ip>:8080.

-  - Access the app at  http://<instance-ip> .
+  - Access the app at public instance-ip.